-Construction project owners typically have a large number of proposals to choose from, so it’s crucial that when submitting your own, you are detailed, professional, and comprehensive.
+Construction project owners typically have a large number of proposals to choose from, so it’s crucial that when submitting your own, you provide a comprehensive construction proposal that is detailed, professional, and comprehensive.
 A key part of the construction bidding process, this article will break down the critical components of a bid proposal and provide a convenient construction bid checklist to ensure you are covering all your bases.

 1. Construction bid proposal checklist